Small business payroll guide for Canadian employers

 Forgetting taxable benefits

-Some employee benefits count as taxable income, including personal use of a company vehicle, employer-paid insurance premiums, and certain allowances.
+Some employee benefits count as taxable income.
+These include personal use of a company vehicle, employer-paid insurance premiums, and certain allowances.
 Track these benefits and include them in deduction calculations.
+You may also be able to claim some costs as small business expenses.

 Using outdated tax tables